 The topics contained in this section are:

-Oracle ACFS supports 64 million files in a file system, 63 snapshots, up to 64 mounts on 32 bit systems, and 256 mounts on 64 bit systems.
+Oracle ACFS supports 64 million files in a file system, 63 snapshots, up to 64 mounts on 32-bit systems, and 256 mounts on 64-bit systems.

 Oracle ACFS preallocates large user files to improve performance when writing data.
 This storage is not returned when the file is closed, but it is returned when the file is deleted.
 Oracle ACFS also allocates local metadata files as nodes mount the file system for the first time.
 This can result in a mount failing due to an out of space error, and much of this storage must be contiguous.
-This storage is approximately 64-128 megabyte per node.
+This storage is approximately 64-128 megabytes per node.
 Oracle ACFS also keeps local bitmaps available to reduce contention on the global storage bitmap when searching for free space.
 This disk space is reported as

 use by tools such as the UNIX